MAPS LAB

 Email: danferic@udel.edu

-Erica Danforth is a sophomore at the University of Delaware majoring in Cognitive Science (Pre-Professional SLP), with minors in Disability Studies and Psychology.
+Erica Danforth is a junior at the University of Delaware majoring in Cognitive Science (Pre-Professional SLP), with minors in Disability Studies and Psychology.
 After graduation, she plans on attending graduate school in hopes of becoming an audiologist.
 Erica is interested in understanding speech, language, and memory.

 Collaborators